Skip to content

 Custom Data

-It is possible to define extra fields in Yesplan on top of the default data that can be entered for events, resources and contacts.
+It’s possible to define extra fields in Yesplan on top of the default data that can be entered for events, resources and contacts.
 We call this custom data.
-This makes it possible to configure Yesplan freely.
+This way, you can configure Yesplan freely.
 In fact, you can add extra fields yourself that are specific to a certain workflow or a certain organization.

-They are displayed in their respective inspectors, on the tab of your choosing.
+They appear in their respective inspectors, on the tab of your choosing.
 You can create extra tabs for this.

 Remark

 For every element to which custom data can be added, there is a separate screen for managing that custom data.
-These screens can be found in the system settings, under the tabs “Events”, “Resources” and “Contacts”, in the sections “Custom Data” or “Custom Data for Bookings”.
+You can find these screens in the system settings, under the tabs “Events”, “Resources” and “Contacts”, in the sections “Custom Data” or “Custom Data for Bookings”.

-Since the configuration of custom data fields is quite similar for the different elements, we will not discuss every separate screen in detail.
+Since the configuration of custom data fields is quite similar for the different elements, we won’t discuss every separate screen in detail.
 Instead, we will explain the general set-up of the configuration screen for custom data.

 Custom Data Structure§